 Also indicate the full name of the author who will introduce the demonstrator(s).

-Author Name: Demonstrating the procedure will be _________ (name of the person or persons), a _________ (technician, post doc, grad student) from my laboratory.
+Author Name: Demonstrating the procedure will be __Lai-Heung Chau for NCS and Kwok-Pui Leung for ultrasound measurement_______, Ms. Lai-Heung Phoebe Chau is a registered nurse specialized in manipulation of NCS while Dr. Kwok-Pui Leung is a physician subspecilized in Neuro-electro diagnosis and ultrasound measurement_ from my laboratory.
 (Add additional mention of demonstrators as necessary).

-Interview style: Author saying the above
+Interview style: Author saying the above: Mr. Deng Xue will introduce them

 The named technician, post doc, student looks up from workbench or desk or microscope and acknowledges the camera.